Total & Permanent Disability Insurance TPD

 Be Proactive

 Though many people are quick to insure their home or car, they do not adequately insure their most important asset, their ability to earn income.
-TPD insurance provides financial security, allowing the insured and dependents to survive financially if a disability renders the insured unable to return to work on a permanent basis.
+TPD insurance provides financial security, allowing the insured and dependents to survive financially if a disability renders the insured unable to return to work permanently.
 Dealing with a permanent disability is difficult in itself and should not be complicated by financial issues.

-Once you make a decision, complete and submit an application to be covered as quickly as possible.
+Once you make a decision, complete and apply to be covered as quickly as possible.